 Want your dehydrated peppers to last as long as possible and taste amazing?
 Follow these expert-approved tips:

-- Add Desiccant Packs: These little packets help absorb any leftover moisture.
+- Add Desiccant Packs: These little packets help absorb any leftover moisture, extending shelf life significantly.

-- Label and Date: Always note the date and type of pepper used.
+- Label and Date: Always note the date and type of pepper used for tracking freshness.

 Creative Ways to Use Dehydrated Green Peppers